ibm-messaging/mq-ansible/README.md

 ## Roles for IBM MQ installation

-The roles in this collection carry out an installation of IBM MQ Advanced on an Ubuntu target machine with ansible roles as yaml files.
-The roles have been implemented to set up the required users on the machine, download the software, install and configure IBM MQ, copy over a configurable `dev-config.mqsc` file ready to be run on the target machine, and set and start the web console.
+The roles in this collection carryout an installation of IBM MQ Advanced on an Ubuntu target machine.
+The roles have been implemented to set up the required users on the machine, download the software, install and configure IBM MQ, copy over a configurable `dev-config.mqsc` file ready to be run on the target machine, and setup and start the web console.
 Developers can change this file to allow better configuration of their queue managers.

 ### Example